4 Factors to Consider When Selecting Coffee Packaging

 Quad Seal Bag

 A quad seal bag is also very popular in the coffee industry.
 This bag has crisp side seals, can stand unassisted, and is attention-grabbing for its modular look.
-This bag type holds its shape very well and can support heavier fills of coffee.
+This coffee packaging bag type holds its shape very well and can support heavier fills of coffee.
 The quad seal bag usually is more costly than other bag styles.

 The most economical and simplistic bag type, the pillow bag is often used for fractional, single-serve coffee packaging formats.
 This bag style lays flat for display purposes.
 The pillow bag is by far the least costly to produce.